MaLL-UFSCar/NELL-subcategories-QnA/README.md

 # NELL-subcategories-QnA
-An experiment that the objective is investigate which machine learning algorithm is better to classify words candidates for NELL's subcategory
+An experiment that investigates which machine learning algorithm is better to classify word candidates for NELL's subcategory.